Most efficient solar panels 2024

 What are the most efficient solar panels?

-At present, monocrystalline panels are the most efficient type available.
-However, modern monocrystalline panels are manufactured using several different cell types, with the most efficient varieties built using high-performance N-type monocrystalline cells, enabling panels to reach up to 24.3% efficiency.
-The three main N-type cells include TOPcon, IBC, and HJT, described in detail below.
+At present, silicon-based monocrystalline panels are the most efficient type available.
+However, modern monocrystalline panels are manufactured using several different cell types, with the most efficient varieties using high-performance N-type cells, enabling panels to reach above 24% efficiency.
+The three main variations of N-type cells include heterojunction (HJT), TOPcon, and back-contact (IBC), described in detail below.
 Polycrystalline cells and panels are no longer manufactured due to their lower efficiency, which peaked at just over 18%.
-In recent years, virtually all leading solar panel manufacturers around the world have transitioned to producing more efficient solar panels built using monocrystalline N-type Heterojunction (HJT), TOPcon, or Back-contact (IBC) cells.
+In recent years, virtually all leading solar panel manufacturers worldwide have transitioned to producing more efficient solar panels using N-type HJT, TOPcon, or Back-contact cells.
 Learn more about solar PV cell construction and the different cell types.

 Solar panel efficiency module type comparison chart